ivpl-hit/Group-Reading-and-Sharing/Readme.md

 # Image and Video Processing Lab of Harbin Institute of Technology
-This is a repo for group reading and sharing.
+This repository is intended to keep record of the paper discussed at the weekly IVPL-HIT group readings. group picture